Same-sex marriage in the Isle of Man: Religious performance

-On 15 November 2023, the General Synod of the Church of England, which has one diocese in the Isle of Man, voted to allow clergy to bless same-sex marriages.
-The measure, which passed with a one vote majority, took effect on 17 December 2023.
+In February 2023, the General Synod of the Church of England, which has one diocese in the Isle of Man, voted 250–181 to allow clergy to bless same-sex marriages.
+The measure took effect on 17 December 2023.
 The second largest Christian denomination on the island, the Methodist Church of Great Britain, has allowed its ministers to conduct same-sex marriages since 2021.
 The Methodist Conference voted 254 to 46 in favour of the move in June 2021.
 A freedom of conscience clause allows ministers with objections to opt out of performing same-sex weddings.
 In November 2023, two congregations of the Methodist Church, the Trinity Methodist Church and the Promenade Methodist Church, both in Douglas, announced they would be performing same-sex marriages in their local churches.
 The smaller United Reformed Church has allowed its churches to perform same-sex marriages since 2016.
 Quakers formally expressed support for same-sex marriage in 2009.